 As you grapple with a perceived need for a new or modified long term energy plan, please allow me some observations.

 Energy is plentiful in numerous forms, some you may not have heard of yet.
 The question is, which technology to use when?
 That should be decided by a free market – supply and demand.
-When (if) solar and wind becomes cost effective, it will be used without government force.
+When (if) solar and wind becomes cost effective and solar panels repairs afforded by everyone, it will be used without government force.
 End monopolies and regulations that protect favored suppliers, and unleash technology, investment and alternatives.

 In effect, SB 437 and SB 438 would perpetuate, extend and exacerbate the equivalent of Michigan’s OPEC.
 Two companies that charge Michigan energy users much more than appropriate, want you to sanction their monopolistic practises and lock in failed energy policies.
 DTE, e.g., is selling energy in Ohio at about half the amount they charge Michiganders.